AiJared/Python-RoadMap/OOP/OOP_Readme.md

 To better separate the mechanics of the iterator convention from the core logic of advancing the progression, our framework relies on a nonpublic method named **_advance** to update the value of the self._current field.
 In the default implementation, _advance adds one to the current value, but our intent is that subclasses will override _advance to provide a different rule for computing the next entry.

 For convenience, the Progression class also provides a utility method, named **print_progression** that displays the next **n** values of the progression.

+#### An Arithmetic Progression Class

+An arithmetic progression adds a fixed constant to one term of the progression to produce the next.
+For example, using an increment of 4 for an arithmetic progression that starts at 0 results in the sequence 0,4,8,12,....